erikyao/erikyao.github.io/_posts/2018-02-21-python-how-to-pip-install-packages-in-virtualenv.md

 ---
-layout: post
-title: "Python: How to pip-install packages in virtualenv"
-description: ""
 category: Python
+description: ''
-tags: [pip, sudo, virtualenv]
+tags:
+- pip
+- sudo
+- virtualenv
+title: 'Python: How to pip-install packages in virtualenv'
 ---
-{% include JB/setup %}

 My aim is to install ALL packages I need for a project to a non-default location.